MDEGroup/APIRecSys-AML/README.md

 # Abstract

-This document provides instructions on how to get the datasets, to obtain, install, as well as to execute the tools for replicating the experiments described in our paper entitled *"Adversarial Attacks to API Recommender Systems: Time to Wake Up and Smell the Coffee?"* accepted in
+The README.MD file provides instructions on how to get the datasets, to obtain, install, as well as to execute the tools for replicating the experiments described in our paper entitled *"Adversarial Attacks to API Recommender Systems: Time to Wake Up and Smell the Coffee?"* accepted in